swo/amr_geography/notes.md

 - van de Sande-Bruinsma, because they only do correlation coefficients
 - Ironmonger does E. coli (not quinolones) and has a funny seasonal thing
 - UK UTI nexus: Magee, Priest, Ironmonger, Pouwels
+- Garcia-Rey 2004, because they report use in "units".
+I can't use the same conversions as for the US and get reasonable results, so I'd have to use G-R 2002 as the Rosetta Stone, which means I'm basically using two periods of data from the same stream.

 ## Unclear